Mall St. Vincent

 Mall St. Vincent is an enclosed shopping mall located off Interstate 49 at 1133 St. Vincent Avenue in Shreveport, Louisiana, United States.
-It opened in February 1977 on the 100-acre site of the original St. Vincent's Academy, a Catholic girls' school built by the Daughters of the Cross, from which it gets its name.
 The mall's main anchor store is Dillard's.
-The Sears anchor store closed in 2018 as a result of filing for Chapter 11 bankruptcy protection.
+The Sears anchor store closed in 2018 as a result of the chain filing for Chapter 11 bankruptcy protection.
+The former Sears anchor space is currently under renovation into a medical facility that will be operated by Louisiana State University (LSU) Health.